Parks, 'Black Panther' propel Disney earnings past TV decline

 Walt Disney Co reported a 9.1 percent rise in quarterly revenue on Tuesday, powered by the box-office success of superhero movie "Black Panther" as well as higher attendance and spending in its theme parks and resorts business.

-REUTERS: Walt Disney Co beat Wall Street forecasts for quarterly profit as strong performances from theme parks and the film studio offset pressure on the company's television business from audience shifts to digital viewing.
+REUTERS: Walt Disney Co's quarterly profit topped Wall Street forecasts on Tuesday as higher returns from its theme parks and film studio offset ongoing pressure on the television business from digital competition.

-Shares of the media conglomerate, which is in the process of buying film and TV assets from Twenty-First Century Fox Inc , rose 1.3 percent to US$103.08 in after-hours trading on Tuesday.
+Shares of the media conglomerate, which is in the process of buying film and TV assets from Twenty-First Century Fox Inc , slipped 0.5 percent to US$101.23 in after-hours trading.

+So far this year, Disney shares have dropped 5.3 percent, more than the 0.1 percent for the S&P 500 Index .

-The owner of ESPN, the Disney Channels and ABC is trying to transform itself into a leader in digital entertainment as younger viewers abandon traditional television packages.
+The owner of ESPN, the Disney Channels and ABC is trying to transform itself into a leader in digital entertainment as younger viewers abandon traditional television packages for streaming platforms such as Netflix Inc .

 Net income in the media networks unit, Disney's largest division, fell 6 percent to US$2.1 billion as ESPN continued to lose subscribers.
 The results also were hurt by investments in streaming technology company BAMTech, which was moved into the cable unit after Disney acquired a controlling stake to help its digital push.